Vanishing (2024)

 Comrades, I'm Not Ashamed Of My Communist Past (2016)

-An autobiographical performance with two actors, one screen and 57 movie inserts
+Autobiographical performance with two actors, one screen and 57 movie inserts

 In Comrades, I Am Not Ashamed of My Communist Past acclaimed theatre director Sanja Mitrović and renowned Serbian actor Vladimir Aleksić address the recent history of the Socialist Federal Republic of Yugoslavia, a country which now exists only in imagination and memory.